stuartjnelson/northern-badger-11ty-blog/articles/my-11ty-blog-workflow-how-i-write-and-publish-blog-posts-efficiently.md

 title: >-
   My 11ty blog workflow - How I write and publish blog posts efficiently
 excerpt: >-
+  In this post, I walk through my personal process for writing blog posts using 11ty, from adding ideas to my roadmap to publishing with Netlify.
+I share how I use AI tools like ChatGPT and DALL-E to assist with brainstorming, image creation, and proofreading, while emphasizing the importance of documenting and automating repetitive tasks to stay focused on content creation.
+If you're curious about streamlining your own blogging process, this might provide some useful insights.
 date: "2024-09-09T08:32:00.994Z"
 featuredImg: /assets/img/my-11ty-blog-workflow-how-i-write-and-publish-blog-posts-efficiently--featured-img.webp
 meta: